willrorystone/MSc-Thesis-South-Asian-Population-Genetics/README.md

 # Pipeline for admixture analysis of South Asian populations
 This is the pipeline for analysing the population structure and admixture patterns of South Asian populations from my MSc Thesis.
+All files that I used to carry out these analyses are included in the repository, in the relevant folders.

 ## Software required
 I carry out all analyses in MacOS Terminal and Rstudio.
 Here is a list of software programs I use in chronological order with links for downloads and documentation: